-- Ensure that online safety is a running and interrelated theme whilst devising and implementing the whole school approach to safeguarding and related policies and procedures.
+- Ensure that online safety is viewed as a safeguarding issue and that practice is in line with national and local recommendations and requirements. - Ensure that online safety is a running and interrelated theme whilst devising and implementing the whole school approach to safeguarding and related policies and procedures.
 This will include considering how online safety is reflected as required in all relevant policies (including the staff code of conduct and/or acceptable use policies) and considering online safety whilst planning the curriculum, any teacher training, the role and responsibilities of the designated safeguarding lead (and deputies) and any parental engagement. - Ensure that they are doing all that they reasonably can to limit children's exposures to risks from the school's IT system and therefore have appropriate filtering and monitoring systems in place.
-They will have an awareness and understanding of the provisions in place and will collaborate with technical staff to monitor the safety and security of our systems and networks. - Ensure that all relevant staff have an awareness and understanding of the filtering and monitoring provisions in place and manage them effectively as well as knowing how to escalate concerns when identified. - Ensure that they regularly review the effectiveness of filters and monitoring systems; as schools increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material (including when they are online at home). - Ensure that the DfE's filtering and monitoring standards for schools and colleges are being met this will be supported through using the checklist appended to this policy. - Ensure that online safety is embedded within a progressive preventative curriculum, which enables all learners to develop an age-appropriate understanding of online safety. - Recognise that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities. - Ensure that ALL members of staff receive regular, updated, and appropriate online safety training which is integrated, aligned and considered as part of the whole school safeguarding approach and know how to escalate concerns when identified.
+They will have an awareness and understanding of the provisions in place and will work with technical staff to monitor the safety and security of our systems and networks.

+- Ensure that all relevant staff have an awareness and understanding of the filtering and monitoring provisions in place and manage them effectively as well as knowing how to escalate concerns when identified. - Ensure that they regularly review the effectiveness of filters and monitoring systems; as schools increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material (including when they are online at home). - Ensure that the DfE's filtering and monitoring standards for schools and colleges are being met: this will be supported through using the checklist appended to this policy. - Ensure that online safety is embedded within a progressive preventative curriculum, which enables all learners to develop an age-appropriate understanding of online safety. - Recognise that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities. - Ensure that ALL members of staff receive regular, updated, and appropriate online safety training which is integrated, aligned and considered as part of the whole school safeguarding approach and know how to escalate concerns when identified. - Support the DSL and any deputies by ensuring they have the additional time, funding, training, resources and support they need to carry out the role effectively. - Ensure there are robust reporting channels for the community to access regarding online safety concerns, including internal, local and national support. - Audit and evaluate online safety practice, annually, to identify strengths and areas for improvement. - Ensure that appropriate risk assessments are undertaken regarding the safe use of technology that considers and reflects the risks our children face.

-- Support the DSL and any deputies by ensuring they have the additional time, funding, training, resources and support they need to conduct the role effectively. - Ensure there are robust reporting channels for the community to access regarding online safety concerns, including internal, local and national support. - Audit and evaluate online safety practice, annually, to identify strengths and areas for improvement. - Ensure that appropriate risk assessments are undertaken regarding the safe use of technology that considers and reflects the risks our children face. - Communicate with parents regarding the importance of children being safe online, the systems being used in school and information regarding what their children are being asked to do online by the school.
+Communicate with parents regarding the importance of children being safe online, the systems being used in school and information regarding what their children are being asked to do online by the school.